 “I am just amazed at the bedside manners,” Jacques said.
 “It’s from the minute I walk in, to the minute I walk out.”

-His friends at home didn’t forget him either.
+His friends at home were there with him in spirit during treatment, too.
 They sent a Teddy bear, dubbed “Illie Willie,” along to keep him company.
-For each treatment Mr. Sirois hung onto Illie instead instead of the rubber ring patients typically clutch while the protons do their work.
-During the day he even hung out with another bear brought in for him by a Provision hospitality coordinator.
+For each treatment, Jacques hung onto Illie instead of the rubber ring patients typically clutch while the protons do their work.
+During the day, he even hung out with another bear brought in for him by a Provision hospitality coordinator.